olivercalazans/olivercalazans/README.md

 ### Hi, I'm Oliver.

  - I'm currently pursuing a degree in computer networks technology at IFRN.
- - I aim to become a DBA.
  - I love studing and learn more and more.
  - I am an avid reader.
- - Currently I'm more focused on learning about relational databases.
+ - Currently, I am focusing on enhancing my skills in Python and databases.

 ## 🛠 Skills